AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

 The apex domain (`testweb.com` and `www.testweb.com`) is linked to the Adobe Commerce on cloud infrastructure Fastly service account.
 You want to manage Fastly services for the `service.testweb.com` and `product-updates.testweb.com` subdomains from a different Fastly account.

-Submit a support ticket requesting that the subdomains be delegated from the Adobe Commerce on cloud infrastructure Fastly service account to the Fastly account.
+Submit an Adobe Commerce Support ticket requesting that the subdomains be delegated from the Adobe Commerce on cloud infrastructure Fastly service account to the Fastly account.
 Include the service ID for the Fastly account in the ticket.

 ## DDoS protection